KlimaDAO/klimadao/examples/nextjs-typescript-integration/README.md

-# NextJS Retirement Aggregator Integration
+# NextJS Example Integrations

-In this example we demonstrate how to add carbon offset retirements to a NextJS application.
+This application demonstrates how easy it is to add carbon credit retirements (aka offsets) to any application.

-In this demo application, 1 gram of carbon is offset every time the user clicks the "Offset Carbon" button.
-The user can also specify the carbon project to retire, and attach a retirement message and beneficiary name.
+In this demo webapp, 1 kilogram of carbon is retired every time the user clicks a button.
+The user can specify the carbon project to retire, and attach a retirement message and beneficiary name.
+Retirements are created in real-time at the current market rate, as determined by supply & demand in public carbon liquidity pools.
+All the project data, prices and retirements you see here are powered by public, open-source infrastructure.

-Retirements are created in real-time at the going market rate, plus a 1% network fee for the KlimaDAO Retirement Aggregator.
-This is an example of a 'self-service' approach, where the cost of the retirement is deducted from a wallet that is pre-funded with USDC (to pay for the retirements) and MATIC (to pay for the Polygon network transaction gas).
-It is up to the developer to ensure the wallet is funded, and handle failed transactions.
+**🏷️ COMING SOON:**

+We will update this example to demonstrate how you can:

+- [ ] Choose a specific listing from a seller on Carbonmark.com and retire it at a fixed price from your application.
+- [ ] Pay for your carbon retirements with a credit card, powered by the Provide.services ECO API.

-# Overview
+## Application Overview

-1. When the user clicks 'submit', a POST is sent to a NextJS API route (a serverless function running on Vercel/AWS) with the retirement details.
-2. The API route validates and authenticates the request.
-3. Wallet credentials (`BIP39 Mnemonic` i.e. a "Seed Phrase") are exposed to the server runtime as an environment variable, and used to instantiate a wallet with Ethers.js.
-4. Ethers.js signs the retirement transaction and broadcasts it to the Polygon network.
-5. When the transaction is completed, Carbonmark generates a retirement certificate page which can be shared with the user.
+This application contains a few interesting code snippets

+### Fetch project details from carbonmark.com

+Note: the carbonmark APIs used here are in beta and are expected to change.

+### Fetch real time carbon prices

+Leverage the KlimaDAO Retirement Aggregator directly to fetch real time price information.

+### Execute transactions directly, from a serverless function

+Using NextJS Route Handlers, we create a [Vercel serverless function](https://vercel.com/docs/concepts/functions/serverless-functions/quickstart).
+The serverless function controls a wallet, which is used to execute the carbon retirement transactions.

+### Retire carbon using the Provide ECO API

+**🏷️**COMING SOON